niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 - Solvang is small town featuring its Danish-style architecture.
 Kind of dreamy walking around.
 - Pismo beach.
 Yes, beach again, and it's another feeling of the beach, and you'll never get bored of it.
-- We stayed at a very nice airbnb at San Luis Obispo, plus the host is very friendly.
-Just a note for future reminder :)
+- A lady helped us out at the gas station when we were having trouble paying for the gas fees.
+Didn't take down her name so I'm saying thank you here.
+Also we stayed at a very nice airbnb at San Luis Obispo, and the host is very friendly---also thank you for the nice place!